ksjacob27/nlp-project/README.md

 Tejas: Worked on the v1 of the emotion classification `Emotion_Analysis_v1_Tejas_Hariharan.pynb`, the `Lyric_Extender.pynb`, and the final song linked below.

+Neil: Worked on "Lyric_Extender" and Genre Classification prediction with Kevin.
+This includes researching a feasible dataset that had the features we needed, as well as primarily coding the SVM algorithm and testing around with different chunking and test/train splits

 ## Final results:
 For the song lyric commercial performance task we achieved a RMSE of about 23.54 (the scale of predictions is 0-100).